vanphan24/boundary-terraform-host-discovery/README.md

 1. Go to your AWS RDS instances and add a tag to any RDS instance you wish to be discovered by Boundary.
    The tag name should be `boundary` and the value should be `true` Terraform will search RDS and will only add RDS instances with matching tags.
-For AKS instance, terraform will added all AKS clusters since there are no tags available in AKS.
+For EKS instance, terraform will added all EKS clusters since the [aws_eks_clusters](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/eks_clusters) data source provider does not have an tag filed to filter based on tags.
 ![image](https://github.com/vanphan24/boundary-terraform-host-discovery/blob/main/images/2024-12-06_12-16-59.png)